barrysweeney/1-click-startup/README.md

     ...
 ```

-Now the script will be run on startup to set up the NextCloud admin and the recommended apps (including document
+Now the script will be run on startup to set up the NextCloud admin, and the recommended apps (including document
 editing) will be installed.

 To complete adding this service to our application we'll also need a way to link to the NextCLoud document editing page